Order MYCTOPHIFORMES (Lanternfishes)

 Gonichthys barnesi Whitley 1943 in honor of taxidermist William Barnes (d.
 1962), who collected fishes in New South Wales and at Lord Howe Island, and whose labors “contributed largely” to a recent reorganization of the Australian Museum’s fish collection

-Gonichthys cocco (Cocco 1829) according to Cocco (1838), “dedicated to the memory of my dear father, who died very prematurely, and whose loss will never stop bringing me to tears” (translation) [a noun in apposition, without the patronymic “i”]
+Gonichthys cocco (Cocco 1829) according to Cocco (1838), “dedicated to the memory of my dear father, who died very prematurely, and whose loss will never stop bringing me to tears” (translation) [a noun in apposition, without the genitive “i”]

 Gonichthys tenuiculus (Garman 1899) very thin or slight, referring to its compressed, elongate body, “very slender near the caudal fin”